nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 A GIDCollection can be either primitive or composite.
 A primitive GIDCollection is contiguous in that it represents a continuous range of GIDs.
-It is also homogeneous in that all GIDs refer to nodes of the same type, i.e. they have the same model.
+It is also homogeneous in that all GIDs refer to nodes of the same type, i.e., they have the same model.
 A composite GIDCollection consists of several primitive GIDCollections that either have different models, or where the GIDs are not continuous.

-In basic cases, the addition of GIDCollections requires no changes to the scripts.
-But instead of working with lists of GIDs you are working with GIDCollections.

   +---------------------------------------------+----------------------------------------------+